Eros483/Drone_Identification_and_Tracking/README.md

     - Provides method to save the created model and the pytorch checkpoints for the trained yoloV8 model.
 4. Modify `app.py`to run with the updated paths and created model.
 5. run the frontend using ```streamlit run app.py```
 ---
+## 🧑🏻‍💻 Working Explaination
+#### Objective: The problem statement was to be able to identify and detect movements of both known and suspected drones from images and videos.
+#### Solution:
+1. Download pre-created dataset on drone images from roboflow.
+2. Using `ultralytics` with the `yolov8` model, we trained it over 5 epochs on cpu, which took over 3.8 hours.
+    - However, the model was still unable to identify UCAVs, and lacked accuracy on images with suspected drone prescence.
+3. Using selenium to create manual image dataset.
+    - Utilised `bing` from chrome web drivers in `scraper.ipynb` to be able to automate image download easily.
+    - Used a 80-20 train-test split in the images for model training.
+    - Used `labelImg` software for labelling images as per requirements of yolov8 which needs sets of images and label.txt files.
+        - **Significant Barrier**: LabelImg is a flawed software, with issues in the base code itself, which necessiated changes like typecasting some of the framing variables.
+        - It frequently matched properly saved labels incorrectly, which forced us to restrict ourselves to one image label type.
+4. Continued training the model from the previous best checkpoint, on over 20 epochs.
+5. Saved the final checkpoint, and loaded it in `app.py` to run on the frontend.
+---